Intussusception - Quick Consult

 Complications

-• Perforation of bowel – risk is higher the longer the intussusception has been present
+• Perforation of bowel – Risk is higher the longer the intussusception has been present.

 • Recurrence after successful nonoperative reduction is about 10%.
 Recurrence is not necessarily an indication for surgery.
 Each recurrence should be handled as if it were the first episode.